 Equine Dental Care

 Dr. Andrew is well equipped and experienced with both hand tools and special power floating instruments.
 These allow him to perform many dental procedures, from basic “floats” to treating wave mouths, creating “bit seating” and solving many other complicated conditions.
 He is also experienced in dental extractions.
+We now have available advanced digital radiography for viewing the bones of your horses jaw and the tooth roots to detect problems.

 Floating is a term that means to lightly file.
 It is a term also used in carpentry.
 A carpenter may float a piece of floorboard to get it to set in place properly.
 In equine dentistry it is used mostly to define the filing off of sharp enamel edges from the molars.
 These edges form due to the anatomy of the horses mouth.
 The upper jaw is wider than the lower jaw.
 During the chewing process, most of the molar surfaces are engaged in grinding.
 The areas that are not grinding are the places that form points.
 So a point is piece of enamel that is higher than the rest of the tooth because it was not part of the grinding surface.
 Floating is the filing of these points so that they do not get excessively large and cause cuts to the tongue or cheek.
 Points can get so large as to cause the jaw to lock up.